Blackprint/nodes/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Make sure to check open/closed issue to avoid duplicate.
-If you want to report bug for the engine, or library please fill issue to it's repository.
+If you want to report bug for the engine, or other library please fill issue into it's repository.

 Make sure to remove this header message.
+> And also remove any comments like this line

 ---